convox/docs/docs/networking/nlb.md

 A Rack can host up to two shared NLBs:

-- **Public NLB** — internet-facing, allocated one AWS Elastic IP per Availability Zone.
+- **Public NLB**: internet-facing, allocated one AWS Elastic IP per Availability Zone.
 Enabled via the [NLB](/reference/rack-parameters/NLB) rack parameter.
 Mutually exclusive with [InternalOnly](/reference/rack-parameters/InternalOnly)=`Yes`; Racks configured as InternalOnly must use the internal NLB.
-- **Internal NLB** — VPC-internal (no EIPs), scheme `internal`.
+- **Internal NLB**: VPC-internal (no EIPs), scheme `internal`.
 Enabled via the [NLBInternal](/reference/rack-parameters/NLBInternal) rack parameter, which requires [Internal](/reference/rack-parameters/Internal)=`Yes`.

 Each NLB is fronted by a dedicated security group (`NLBSecurity` for the public NLB, `NLBInternalSecurity` for the internal NLB).
 The security groups are exported from the Rack stack as `${Rack}:NLBSecurityGroup` and `${Rack}:NLBInternalSecurityGroup` for operators who need to reference them from custom infrastructure.
 Rack-level allowlists ([NLBAllowCIDR](/reference/rack-parameters/NLBAllowCIDR) / [NLBInternalAllowCIDR](/reference/rack-parameters/NLBInternalAllowCIDR)) and per-service `allow_cidr:` entries attach ingress rules to these groups.

 Services opt in per-port via the [nlb:](/application/services#nlb) field in `convox.yml`.
 Each declared port becomes a dedicated Listener and TargetGroup on the appropriate Rack NLB.

-Within a single App's `convox.yml`, every NLB port must be unique across all Services regardless of scheme — the manifest validator rejects a second Service declaring the same port number, even if one is `public` and the other `internal`.
+Within a single App's `convox.yml`, every NLB port must be unique across all Services regardless of scheme.
+The manifest validator rejects a second Service declaring the same port number, even if one is `public` and the other `internal`.
 Across Apps, the public NLB and internal NLB are separate AWS load balancers, so port 443 on App A's public listener and port 443 on App B's internal listener coexist without conflict.
 Two Apps claiming the same port on the *same* scheme is not caught at manifest time; the second deploy fails later at CloudFormation stack update (see "Two concurrent deploys" under Known Limitations).

 ## Enabling the Rack NLBs